aminetchitooss/node_twitter_api/README.md

     > The limit of tweets (optional)

-### I've used a random number generator in order to mismatch consecutive tweets
+Note: I've used a random number generator in order to mismatch consecutive tweets

   > Twitter doesn't allow the same consecutive tweets